-1. RMA (Registered Managers Award) is OK! (if you have the older qualification of the RMA you are exempt from needing to do the Level 5 course).
+1. RMA (Registered Managers Award) is OK.
+(If you have the older qualification of the RMA you are exempt from needing to do the Level 5 course).

-3. If a Nursing Degree, maybe it won’t be required for some roles… but it is still advisable to get your Level 5 Social Care Leadership Now!
+3. If you have a Nursing Degree, maybe it won’t be required for some roles… but it is still advisable to get your Level 5 Diploma.

 So, what does the word “equivalent” mean in job ads for Home Managers?
 It’s broad – it could be a Nursing degree or similar.

-In my experience working for corporate level care providers, if you don’t have a Level 5 in Social Care Leadership, they put you on it when you join and expect you to complete it within 12 months.
+In my experience working for corporate level care providers, if you don’t have a Level 5 Diploma, they will put you on it when you join and expect you to complete it within 12 months.

 Often they are accepting when this isn’t possible due to work pressures.
-It is quite hard to do a Level 5 in Social Care Leadership (Foundation Degree equivalent) when you are busy learning your new job.
+It is quite hard to do a Level 5 Diploma (Foundation Degree equivalent) when you are busy learning your new job.